tomfa/notes.webutvikling.org/src/content/post/2015-10-22-parallax-css-it-please/index.md

 ---
-title: 'Parallax: solve it with CSS'
+title: "Parallax: solve it with CSS"
 pubDate: 2015-10-22
 heroImage: /images/parallax.png
-tags: ['statement', css]
+tags: ["statement", css]
 ---

 Parallax is hot.
 But in so many implementations, it's not.
 Because it's implemented shittily.